Jesus Without Language

 Parable of the Banquet Guests (Luke 14) | Story

-There are two telling’s of this story, and if you’ll forgive the huge simplification, the telling in Luke pretty much sticks to the bare bones of the story, the idea that there was a banquet where everyone uninvited was welcomed.
-The Matthew one by contrast puts in some deep symbolism, it ups the banquet to a wedding, talks about the servants being killed when they went to collect the guests, and ends with a puzzling passage about a man being thrown out for dressing incorrectly.
-All these are great to explore further with older groups but I’ve stuck to the simple form for this retelling.
+There are two retellings of this story, and if you’ll forgive the simplification.
+The telling in Luke mostly sticks to the bare bones of the story, the idea that there was a banquet where everyone uninvited was welcomed.
+The Matthew one, by contrast, puts in some deep symbolism.
+It ‘ups’ the banquet to a wedding, talks about the servants being killed when they went to collect the guests, and ends with a puzzling passage about a man being thrown out for dressing incorrectly.
+All these are great to explore further with older groups, but I’ve stuck to the simple form for this retelling.

 Main Passage : Luke 14